eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Note that no centralised service discovery mechanism for PID or attestation issuance is foreseen.

 Before requesting the issuance of a PID or an attestation, the Wallet Unit authenticates the PID Provider or the Attestation Provider.
 To do so, the Wallet Unit verifies the access certificate presented to it by the PID Provider or Attestation Provider in its Issuer metadata according to [OpenID4VCI].
+To verify the role and the entitlements of the requesting entity (whether it is an PID Provider or an Attestation Provider and what type of attestation provider), the Wallet unit checks the registration information contained in the registration certificate
+(if available) or the Registrar's on-line service.

-The Wallet Unit checks that the access certificate indicates that its subject is a PID Provider or an Attestation Provider.
-The Wallet Unit also verifies that the access certificate is authentic, that it is valid at the time of validation, and that the issuer of the certificate is a CA that is in the PID Provider or Attestation Provider Access CA Trusted List.
+The Wallet Unit also verifies that the access certificate and registration certificate (if provided) are authentic, that they are valid at the time of validation, and that the issuers of the certificates are in the PID Provider or Attestation Provider Access CA Trusted List.

 ##### 6.6.2.3 PID Provider or Attestation Provider validates the Wallet Unit